smjleo/prose/README.md

 For example, use the [examples/](examples/) directory: `dune exec prose -- benchmark examples`.

+The granular benchmark also supports LaTeX `tabular` output (to reproduce the table in the paper): `dune exec prose -- benchmark examples -latex`.

 ### Testing
 `dune test test/run-examples.t` (alternatively, just `dune test`)